sina7272/EE_3.07_Geodata_WS2021/README.md

 # Content
 * Motivation for Geographic Information Systems (GIS)
 * Spatial data types
 * Layers and mapping
 * Spatial analysis
 * Coordinate systems and geo‐rectification
 * Geodatabases (PostGIS
 * Web services
 * Real‐time sensor data integration
 * Simple processing of remote sensing data
 * Scripting for automated processing

+We use this GitLab repository to disseminate the course material.
+It would be best if you used a Git client to **clone the repository** regularly.
+You can find more info in Git in the [Course Preparation Section](./gdms0020_Course_Preparation/README.md).